 U.S. Equal Employment Opportunity Commission

 Ms. Yang was nominated by President Barack Obama on August 2, 2012, and was unanimously confirmed by the Senate on April 25, 2013, to serve a term expiring July 1, 2017.
 On April 28, 2014, President Obama named her Vice Chair of the EEOC.
 Throughout her career in the private, government, and nonprofit sectors, Ms. Yang has worked to ensure fairness and equal opportunity in the workplace.
-Ms. Yang was a partner of Cohen, Milstein, Sellers & Toll PLLC.
+Ms. Yang was a partner of Cohen Milstein Sellers & Toll PLLC.
 She joined the firm in 2003, and represented employees across the country in numerous complex civil rights and employment actions.
 As chair of the firm's hiring and diversity committee, Ms. Yang has experience with the myriad issues employers confront in making hiring and other personnel decisions.

 Prior to that, Ms. Yang served as a Senior Trial Attorney with the U.S. Department of Justice, Civil Rights Division, Employment Litigation Section, where she enforced federal laws prohibiting discrimination in employment by state and local government employers from 1998 to 2003.
 Before that, she worked at the National Employment Law Project to enforce the workplace rights of garment workers.
 Ms. Yang clerked for the Honorable Edmund Ludwig on the United States District Court for the Eastern District of Pennsylvania.

 Ms. Yang received her B.A. from Cornell University in Government.
 She received her J.D. from New York University School of Law, where she was a Note and Comment Editor of the Law Review and a Root-Tilden Public Interest Scholar.